-All kids, not just kids with learning and thinking differences, can feel overwhelmed at the idea of doing all of their homework straight through.
-Encourage your child to take a few minutes off between subjects, to build in a snack break or to get up and move around when he starts feeling restless.
-Taking a little time to regroup and refresh can make his homework hours more productive.
+All kids, not just kids who learn and think differently, can feel overwhelmed at the idea of a long homework session.
+Encourage short breaks between subjects.
+Your child can build in a snack break or get up and move around to avoid feeling restless.
+Taking a little time to reset can make homework time more productive.

-homework station, even a portable one, can ease the chaos of trying to find a place for your child to work.
-Having a set time for your child to do homework or a deadline makes it easier for you to be on hand to help if you’re needed.
+A consistent routine can help keep homework time calm for you and your child.
+Set up a homework station to help ease the chaos of trying to find a place for your child to work each day.
+(It can even be portable.)
+Having a set time for your child to do homework or a deadline also makes it easier for you to be on hand if your child needs your help.

-Homework battles don’t typically appear out of nowhere.
-Kids usually get upset and complain about doing homework for a reason.
-Being able to detect what that reason is can help you defuse battles before they begin.
+For the most part, homework battles don’t appear out of nowhere.
+Kids generally have a good reason when they get upset and complain about doing homework.
+Being able to detect the reason for your child’s complaining can help you avoid battles before they begin.

-To figure out what’s upsetting your child, it helps to have a good sense of what his trouble spots are.
-Then you can address problems specifically: If writing is hard for him and he has a lot of writing homework, help him create a plan of attack.
-If it’s reading he’s struggling with, consider reading with him.
+To figure out what’s upsetting your child, it helps to have a good sense of what the trouble spots are.
+Then you can address each problem, one by one.
+If writing is a challenge and there’s a lot of writing homework, help your child create a plan of attack.
+If your child struggles with reading, consider reading together.

 Grade-schoolers are just learning how to do homework.
 They can feel discouraged when it’s hard.
 Encouraging kids means more than just offering praise for work well done.
 It also includes letting them talk through their frustrations and providing them with something to look forward to at the end of a homework session, like an hour of playing video games.